hotwax/oms-documentation/deployment&configuration/netsuite/flows/shipping-method-mapping/readme.md

 # Shipping Method Mapping between HotWax Commerce and NetSuite

-The shipping method mapping between HotWax Commerce and NetSuite ensures that the shipping methods selected in Shopify correspond accurately to their counterparts in both HotWax Commerce and NetSuite.
-HotWax Commerce facilitates the mapping of shipping methods chosen from Shopify, providing accurate information to NetSuite.
-This process establishes coherence across platforms, maintaining consistency in order processing and fulfillment workflows.
+Shipping methods in Shopify are mapped in HotWax Commerce, responsible for order and fulfillment.
+When orders are synced from HotWax Commerce to NetSuite, it's essential to communicate the shipping method information to NetSuite.
+However, NetSuite may have a single method servicing multiple Shopify shipping methods.
+To address this, the HotWax integration table maps the original carrier and shipment method to the corresponding method in NetSuite.
+During order syncing to NetSuite, the integration layer checks saved mappings, ensuring accurate correspondence.
+This shipping method mapping guarantees alignment between selected Shopify methods and their counterparts in both HotWax Commerce and NetSuite, facilitating order processing.

 ## Creating a Shipping Method in HotWax Commerce: